Certifying entanglement dimensionality by $k$-reduction moments: Numerical results on detection ratios

 \subsection{Ensemble of pure states with a fixed Schmidt number}

 Define the ensemble

-where $\{|i\rangle_A\},\{|i\rangle_B\}$ are elements of two orthonormal bases of $\caH_A$ and $\caH_B$, respectively, and $\{\lambda_i\}_{i=0}^{r-1}$ is uniformly distributed in the interior of a $(r-1)$-dimensional probability simplex [cf. \eref{eq:simplex}], which is also known as the Dirichlet distribution.
+where $\{|i\>_{\rmA}\},\{|i\>_{\rmB}\}$ are elements of two orthonormal bases of $\caH_\rmA$ and $\caH_\rmB$, respectively, and $\{\lambda_i\}_{i=0}^{r-1}$ is uniformly distributed in the interior of a $(r-1)$-dimensional probability simplex [cf. \eref{eq:simplex}], which is also known as the Dirichlet distribution.
 By definition all states in $\caE_r$ have Schmidt numbers equal to $r$.
-Here it is not necessary to consider local unitary transformations because the moment-based $k$-reduction criteria and correlation matrix criterion are both invariant under local unitary transformations.
-In numerical simulation we choose $d=d_A=d_B$.
+Here it is not necessary to consider local unitary transformations because the moment-based $k$-reduction criteria and CM criterion are both invariant under local unitary transformations.
+In numerical simulations we choose $d=d_\rmA=d_\rmB$.

-\Fsref{fig:bounded_k} and \ref{fig:bounded_k2} illustrate the detection ratio of the $N$-th order moment-based $k$-reduction criterion in \eref{eq:k_moment_criteria} as a function of $N$ and $k$ for the ensemble $\caE_6$ with two different local dimensions, namely, $d=8$ and $d=16$.
+Figures \ref{fig:bounded_k} and \ref{fig:bounded_k2} illustrate the detection ratio of the $N$-th order moment-based $k$-reduction criterion in \eref{eq:k_moment_criteria} as a function of $N$ and $k$ for the ensemble $\caE_6$ with two different local dimensions, namely, $d=8$ and $d=16$.
 As expected the detection ratio decreases monotonically with $k$, but increases monotonically with the order $N$ and eventually approaches~1 when $N$ is sufficiently large.

-Now, we compare the detection ratios of the $N$-th order moment-based $k$-reduction criterion in \eref{eq:k_moment_criteria} and moment-based correlation matrix criterion in \eref{eq:CMM4}. \Fref{fig:decay} illustrates the results on the ensemble $\caE_6$ as functions of the order $N$ and local dimension $d$, where $k=5$.
-According to this figure, the detection ratio of the moment-based correlation matrix criterion is almost independent of the local dimension, but the detection ratios of moment-based $k$-reduction criteria tend to decrease with the local dimension.
+Now, we compare the detection ratios of the $N$-th order moment-based $k$-reduction criterion in \eref{eq:k_moment_criteria} and moment-based CM criterion in \eref{eq:CMM4}. \Fref{fig:decay} illustrates the results on the ensemble $\caE_6$ as functions of the order $N$ and local dimension $d$, where $k=5$.
+According to this figure, the detection ratio of the moment-based CM criterion is almost independent of the local dimension, but the detection ratios of moment-based $k$-reduction criteria tend to decrease with the local dimension.
 Nevertheless, the $N$-th order moment-based $k$-reduction criterion has a larger detection ratio when $N$ is sufficiently large.